 Where to stay: Sennen Cove Club Site is a 30-minute drive away

 3. Weymouth, Dorset

 Weymouth became popular in the 17th Century with King George III being a regular visitor.
 As it was deemed good enough for a king, it continued to grow into what we now know as one of the most popular seaside resorts in the UK.
-In the summer months, Weymouth is bursting with tourists as sailing championships, seafood festivals and carnivals supply plenty of entertainment.
+In the summer months, Weymouth is bursting with tourists as sailing championships and seafood festivals supply plenty of entertainment.
 For a quieter holiday, there are plenty of quayside pubs to watch the ships sailing in and out of the harbour.
-The Deep Sea Adventure which houses an exhibition on the Titanic, Brewers Quay and Weymouth Museum are just a few of the things you could do on a rainy day.
+Brewers Quay and Weymouth Museum are just a few of the things you could do on a rainy day.
 A true family-friendly resort, Weymouth has endless things to do and places to explore.

 Where to stay: Moreton Club Site is a 20-minute drive away

 Britain’s first seaside resort offers everything you’d expect from a holiday at the beach.
 Donkey rides, ice cream and paddling in the sea aren’t the only activities you’ll find yourself excited about while there though.
 Scarborough Castle, Scarborough Brewery and the Scarborough Fair Collection are all highly recommended and will give you an insight into both the past and present of this holiday hotspot.
 The Blue Flag awarded North Bay is slightly less busy than Scarborough Beach but just as good for spending a day on the sand.
 Scarborough Beach itself is just a short walk away from our Club Site of the same name, ideal if you’re not looking to stray far from your base.